MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgOnPremisePublishingProfileConnectorGroup.md

       - `[IsEnabled <Boolean?>]`: When creating or updating an app role, this must be set to true (which is the default).
 To delete a role, this must first be set to false.
 At that point, in a subsequent call, this role may be removed.
       - `[Origin <String>]`: Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
 Read-only.
       - `[Value <String>]`: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
 May not begin with ..
+    - `[Certification <IMicrosoftGraphCertification>]`: certification
+      - `[(Any) <Object>]`: This indicates any property can be added to this object.
+      - `[CertificationDetailsUrl <String>]`: URL that shows certification details for the application.
+      - `[CertificationExpirationDateTime <DateTime?>]`: The timestamp when the current certification for the application will expire.
+      - `[IsCertifiedByMicrosoft <Boolean?>]`: Indicates whether the application is certified by Microsoft.
+      - `[IsPublisherAttested <Boolean?>]`: Indicates whether the application has been self-attested by the application developer or the publisher.
+      - `[LastCertificationDateTime <DateTime?>]`: The timestamp when the certification for the application was most recently added or updated.
     - `[ConnectorGroup <IMicrosoftGraphConnectorGroup>]`: connectorGroup
     - `[CreatedDateTime <DateTime?>]`: The date and time the application was registered.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
+Supports $filter (eq, ne, not, ge, le, in, and eq on null values) and $orderBy.
-    - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+    - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: directoryObject
-      - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Id <String>]`: Read-only.
-      - `[DeletedDateTime <DateTime?>]`:
-    - `[DefaultRedirectUri <String>]`:
-    - `[Description <String>]`:
+    - `[DefaultRedirectUri <String>]`: The default redirect URI.
+If specified and there is no explicit redirect URI in the sign-in request for SAML and OIDC flows, Azure AD sends the token to this redirect URI.
+Azure AD also sends the token to this default URI in SAML IdP-initiated single sign-on.
+The value must match one of the configured redirect URIs for the application.
+    - `[Description <String>]`: Free text field to provide a description of the application object to end users.
+The maximum allowed size is 1024 characters.
+Returned by default.
+Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
     - `[DisabledByMicrosoftStatus <String>]`: Specifies whether Microsoft has disabled the registered application.
 Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons may include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
+Supports $filter (eq, ne, not).
     - `[DisplayName <String>]`: The display name for the application.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
     - `[ExtensionProperties <IMicrosoftGraphExtensionProperty[]>]`: Read-only.
 Nullable.
       - `[DeletedDateTime <DateTime?>]`:
       - `[Id <String>]`: Read-only.